 What Should You Know about Garbage Disposal Care?

-Closeup of the hands of a woman washing a lettuce and some other vegetables in the kitchen sinkOne of the great luxuries that modern plumbing has brought into many homes is that of the garbage disposal.
+Person washing a green cabbage under running water in a kitchen sink.One of the great luxuries that modern plumbing has brought into many homes is that of the garbage disposal.
 And if you have one in your kitchen, you likely can’t even imagine cooking and cleaning up without it.
 Unfinished meals, kitchen scraps, or even spoiling leftovers are easily and hygienically disposed of, rather than sitting in your trash can and smelling up the place.
 But, could this dependence on your garbage disposal system get in you trouble?

 If you’ve ever found yourself frustrated by your garbage disposal getting jammed up, more than once, or you’ve had to call a professional Dupont plumber to fix the mechanism, then chances are you aren’t giving this appliance the proper care it needs.
 This isn’t your fault, though, if you don’t know what items and do not belong in your garbage disposal system to begin with!
 Keep reading to learn more.